 In early 2018, the Chan Zuckerberg Initiative (CZI) announced support for the California Schools and Local Communities Funding Act, a state ballot measure that would restore an estimated $12 billion annually for critical local services by taxing large commercial properties at market value.
-CZI granted $1.5 million to the campaign in 2019, which is on track to gather 1.6 million signatures to qualify for the 2020 ballot.
+CZI granted $1.805 million to the campaign in the 2019-2020 election cycle.
+The campaign announced in April 2020 that it secured more than 1.7 million signatures to qualify for the November ballot.

 The measure ― brought to CZI’s attention very early on by our partners in the field ― will help local communities invest in services that touch all areas of CZI’s work, including education, housing, public safety, healthcare, and immigration.
 It has been identified as one of the most effective and lasting ways to unlock and sustain dollars for resource-strapped communities across the state.